espressif/esp8266-rtos-sample-code/02Peripheral/Infrared/README.md

 git clone https://github.com/espressif/ESP8266_RTOS_SDK.git
 ```

-2. Enter SDK folder:/home/esp8266/Share/ESP8266_RTOS_SDK, Copy example folder "Infrared" next to bin/ folder in the SDK folder.
-The SDK folder should have folders inside it like : bin, examples, third party...
+2. Enter SDK folder: `/home/esp8266/Share/ESP8266_RTOS_SDK`, Copy example folder `Infrared` next to `bin/` folder in the SDK folder.
+The SDK folder should have folders inside it like : `bin`, `examples`, third party...

 3. If the SDK path is not updated in gen_misc.sh, right click the script and edit the path to bin folder and SDK folder. for the current SDK, the gen_mish.sh would have a path like: